 Prompt detection of yellow fever and rapid response through emergency vaccination campaigns are essential for controlling outbreaks.
 However, underreporting is a concern – the true number of cases is estimated to be 10 to 250 times what is now being reported.

 WHO recommends that every at-risk country have at least one national laboratory where basic yellow fever blood tests can be performed.
-One laboratory confirmed case of yellow fever in an unvaccinated population could be considered an outbreak, and a confirmed case in any context must be fully investigated, particularly in any area where most of the population has been vaccinated.
+One laboratory-confirmed case of yellow fever in an unvaccinated population is considered an outbreak.
+A confirmed case in any context must be fully investigated, particularly in an area where most of the population has been vaccinated.
 Investigation teams must assess and respond to the outbreak with both emergency measures and longer-term immunization plans.

 WHO is the Secretariat for the International Coordinating Group for Yellow Fever Vaccine Provision (ICG).
 The ICG maintains an emergency stockpile of yellow fever vaccines to ensure rapid response to outbreaks in high risk countries.

-Between 2007 and 2016, 14 countries have completed preventive yellow fever vaccination campaigns: Benin, Burkina Faso, Cameroon, Central African Republic, Côte d’Ivoire, Ghana, Guinea, Liberia, Mali, Senegal, Sierra Leone and Togo.
-Nigeria and Sudan have been implementing the campaigns.
-The Yellow Fever Initiative is financially supported by the Global Alliance for Vaccines and Immunization (GAVI Alliance), the European Community Humanitarian Office (ECHO), the Central Emergency Response Fund (CERF), Ministries of Health, and the country-level partners.
+Between 2007 and 2016, 14 countries have completed preventive yellow fever vaccination campaigns.
+The Yellow Fever Initiative is financially supported by the Global Alliance for Vaccines and Immunization (GAVI Alliance), the European Community Humanitarian Office (ECHO), the Central Emergency Response Fund (CERF), ministries of health, and country-level partners.